 As parents of an only child, it also helped us to see Nic as a maturing individual.
 By putting himself in what was at first an uncomfortable situation, he was able to reach his goal of becoming a Space Academy graduate.
-In doing so, he had so much fun that I’m sure he would be happy to become a permanent resident!
+In doing so, he had so much fun that I’m sure he would like to become a permanent resident!

 Nic returned from his first Space Camp extremely proud of his accomplishments.
-In one particular outdoor activity, he was chosen to be the leader.
+In one particular outdoor activity, he was chosen as the leader.
 During this team building exercise, the team needed to work together and communicate effectively in order to “survive”.
 Basically, if they fell off a board, they were doomed. 😉

 Space Camp Team Building and Leadership

 I believe this experience laid the foundation for Nic wanting to pursue more leadership opportunities.
 In Nic’s 11th grade year, he was co-section leader of the trumpets in his high school marching band.
 For his senior year, he was promoted to Brass Captain.